garimasikka/HackAI/README.md

 ### 3. Navigate to Subscription Page
 When you navigate to a subscription page, add the following details:
 - Duration: type the number of days (integer).
 If you enter 7, it will buy the selected product automatically after every 7 days.
-- Product ID: type the product id (integer starting from 0) of the product that the application will buy automatically after a fixed interval of time.
+- Product ID: type the product id of the product that the application will buy automatically after a fixed interval of time.
 Due to limited time, product id has been asked instead of selecting product names or images.
 ![image](./images/sub.png)

 ### 4. Twilio Messages